 Average Net Price

 There are two routes into this computer animation bachelor’s degree, including a 20-month, on-campus program route and a 29-month, fully online schedule.
-The curriculum follows the natural production pipeline employed by professional animation studios, from concept storyboarding through to final compositing, getting you ready for a career in the industry.
+The curriculum follows the natural production pipeline employed by professional animation studios, from concept storyboarding to final compositing, getting you ready for a career in the industry.

 You’ll also benefit from an established network of contacts and organizations in the industry, which can get you valuable real-world experience.
 Numerous projects and other opportunities are integrated into the curriculum, with students having access to professional-quality hardware and software that’s used in organizations throughout the animation and design industry.
 The most accurate estimate of your cost of attendance can be found using the university’s net price calculator.
 Some students may qualify for the Academic Advantage Scholarship too, which awards up to $15,000 to successful applicants.
-And the Momentum Scholarship has a higher award of up to $25,000 for eligible students.
+The Momentum Scholarship has a higher award of up to $25,000 for eligible students.

 University of Colorado Denver